Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 ## Version from March 21, 2017
 - Added SIF AU 3.4.1 XSD (data/input/XSD/sifau30/au3.4.1 directory) and generated data model classes for SIF AU 3.4.1 (sif.dd.au30 package).
 This represents the officially released SIF AU 3.4.1 Data Model.
+This is using au/3.4.1 namespace.
+  This Namespace is now replaced with au/3.4. (see June 9, 2017 release below).

+## Version from June 9, 2017
+- Added SIF AU 3.4.1 XSD (data/input/XSD/sifau30/au3.4.1 directory) and generated data model classes for officially released SIF AU 3.4.1. for SIF AU 3.4.1 (sif.dd.au30 package).
+This represents the officially released SIF AU 3.4.1 Data Model.
+This is using au/3.4 namespace.

 # Download Instructions
 How to download this project: